What is vibe coding? The plain-English guide for 2026

 Vybe

 Enterprise features include SSO, role-based access control, audit trails, Git sync for engineering review, direct database access with SSH tunneling, and built-in managed PostgreSQL.
+Browse templates for production-ready starting points, or check examples to see what people are building.

 Cursor